 Spare and incisive staging dominates Shakespeare Theater of New Jersey’s rattling good production of “Julius Caesar,” mounted by director Brian B. Crowe with an admirably clear and accessible flourish.
-The production offers a keenly well-balanced cast and a far more visually palatable treatment than that of the recent Broadway rendering.
+Shakespeare’s bloody account of Roman historical intrigue swells with an unnerving sweep, as the production offers a keenly well-balanced cast and a far more visually palatable treatment than that of the recent Broadway rendering.